HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-single-connector.md

   3. The installation log path for Windows workstations and DC machines are located in `C:/Teradici/provisioning.log`.

 ### 12. Videos
-A video of the deployment process for this terraform can be found on [Teradici's Youtube channel](https://www.youtube.com/watch?v=GiAWP1KdvTc)
+A video of the deployment process for this terraform can be found on [Teradici's Youtube channel](https://www.youtube.com/watch?v=GiAWP1KdvTc).
+Note that the process to add a role assignment to a subscription has changed slightly, as detailed in [section 3.9](#3-service-principal-authentication).

 ## Appendix